 Final AND Gate – The output of the 2 Double-Flop Synchronizers is ANDed with the output of the set-hold-clear flop, resulting in an output that asserts asynchronously with async_wake_source_b, and deasserts synchronously when the pgcb_clk has been ungated and is running.

 DFx SCAN Mux – A SCAN mux is inserted to prevent the 2 Double-Flop Synchronizers from asserting randomly during SCAN mode.

+sync_wake_source_b – a combination of the sync_wake_b and the output of the set-hold-clear flop, to be used as fanin to the sync_gate term to the PCGU.
+This output will stay asserted until both sync_clkvld has asserted and async_wake_source_b has deasserted.

 Waveforms